 Months of entry

 The department welcomes research in all the major sub-fields of political science.
 This includes international relations, political economy, public policy and management, legal and political theory, comparative politics, and data analysis.

 Academic staff have a strong record of research and publication within all the main subfields of politics, including:

-- International relations: International peace and security; globalisation and global governance; international migration; international finance and the political economy of development
+- International relations: international peace and security; globalisation and global governance; international migration; international finance; international trade and investment.

 Course contact details